Basic usage

 # => 500500

-The initial value lets you offset the sum or use it as a accumulator for more complex operations:
+The initial value lets you offset the sum or use it as an accumulator for more complex operations.
+It is useful when your calculation needs a non-zero starting point, or when you want to carry a running total across several related values.

 # Start from a different number